Table of Contents

 View on Amazon.com ➜

-Although the Bahamas is known for its sunny beaches, it also gets frequent (but brief) thunderstorms, depending on the season.
+Although the Bahamas is known for its sunny beaches, it also gets frequent (but brief) thunderstorms and rare hurricanes, depending on the season.
 It sometimes even rains while the sun is still shining!
-If you do get caught in a sudden downpour, you will be happy you packed this lightweight umbrella – small enough to fit in a handbag and guaranteed for life.
+If you do get caught in a sudden downpour, you will be happy you packed this sturdy umbrella – small enough to fit in a handbag and guaranteed for life.

 Hero Umbrella